 Table 4.0: Anticipated 4-year return for an investor putting INR Lakhs in top performing Mutual Funds in 2020

 There is no universally correct answer to this.
-The returns on investment depend on market conditions at entry and exit.
-If a lumpsum investment is made when the market is in slumps followed by a bull run, the returns will outperform SIPs.
+The returns on investment depend largely on market conditions at the time of entry and exit.
+If a lump sum investment is made when the market is at a low point and followed by a bull run, the returns can significantly outperform SIPs.

 Here is a checklist cum cheat sheet for investors looking for the best mutual fund for lumpsum investment: